Top 10 Best Sites

 It’s better sometimes to have more open-ended plans where timing isn’t as necessary.
 How you deal with these interruptions will endear you more to her than even the date may have!

 Don’t push her to introduce you two.
 She will know when the right time is.
 She wants to make sure you’re going to be around for at least the immediate long run before bringing you into her child’s life.
-At the same time, if you’ve been dating for months, are serious, and still haven’t met the kid, you can bring it up by saying you would like to.
+At the same time, if you’ve been dating for months, are serious, and still haven’t met her child or children, you can bring it up by saying you would like to.
 But never push it, or you could end up pushing your girlfriend away.

 She has a 2-year-old little girl who she’s nuts about.
 If you suggest going to Coachella for the weekend, either with or without her daughter, it’s not really going to fly.